craftingcity/The-Known-World/Lunna, Paladin Werewolf.md

 ##### Divine Health
 - You are immune to (most) disease.

+##### Channel Divinity
+- **_Champion Challenge._** As a bonus action, you issue a challenge that compels other creatures to do battle with you.
+Each creature of your choice that you can see within 30 feet of you must make a Wisdom saving throw.
+On a failed save, a creature can't willingly move more than 30 feet away from you.
+This effect ends on the creature if you are incapacitated or die or if the creature is more than 30 feet away from you.
+- **_Turn the Tide._** As a bonus action, you can bolster injured creatures with your Channel Divinity.
+Each creature of your choice that can hear you within 30 feet of you regains hit points equal to 1d6 + your Charisma modifier (minimum of 1) if it has no more than half of its hit points.

 #### Equipment
+*Hands*:
 	- Longsword (1d8 / 1d10 + STR slashing)
 	- Shield (+2 AC)
-- Crossbow, Light (1d8 + DEX piercing)
-- Backpack, a bedroll, a mess kit, a tinderbox, 10 torches, 10 days of rations, a crowbar, and a waterskin.
-The pack also has 50 feet of hempen rope strapped to the side of it.
-- Chain mail (16 AC)
-- Holy symbol of Avandra

-*Hands*:

 *Arms*:
+	-
 *Head*:
+	-
 *Torso*:
+	- Chain mail (16 AC)
+	- Holy symbol of Avandra
+	- Backpack;
+		- a bedroll
+		- a mess kit
+		- a tinderbox
+		- 10 torches
+		- 10 days of rations
+		- a crowbar
+		- a waterskin (1/1L)
+		- 50 feet of hempen rope
+		- Crossbow, Light (1d8 + DEX piercing)
+		- 20 steel bolts
 *Groin*:
+	-
 *Legs*:
+	-
 *Feet*:
+	-